ashwinssudarshan/rpS3_trckr/README.md

-# rpS3_tracker
+# rpS3_trckr
-tracking of assembled rpS3 genes across metagenomes
+for tracking of assembled rpS3 genes across metagenomes